moumenebissou07/hello-world/README.md

 # 💫 About Me:
-👨 I am HALASSI ABD EL-MOUMENE,i am 19 years old <br>👨‍🎓 Currently a 2CP student at ESI SBA<br>🔭 I’m currently working on web back-end developping<br>🌱 I’m planning to Master Cybersecurity
+👨 I am HALASSI ABD EL-MOUMENE,i am 19 years old <br>👨‍🎓 Currently a 2CP student at ESI SBA<br>🔭 I’m currently working on full-stack web developpment<br>🌱 I’m planning to Master Cybersecurity
 <br> 🔥 currently focusing on LEETCODE more than GITHUB ("SO DON'T JUDGE").